skip to content

 Sexual Assaults

 Sexual assaults can have a lasting impact on a person’s life due to the physical and emotional harm that they can cause.
-Good security will decrease the likelihood of a sexual assault occuring.
+Good security will decrease the likelihood of a sexual assault occurring.

 Murder